Home - Bookapy Book Preview

 "No, but the stoic act?"

 "What my friends call 'Doctor Mode'," I replied.
 "I don't think you've actually seen it.
-It's one of the primary traits of trauma doctors and surgeons.
+It's one of the primary traits of ER doctors as well as surgeons.
 Nothing is supposed to cause us to lose it."

 "This is just you and me, Deacon," Father Nicholas said.